 - Trading profit, which includes profits from the sale of:

-- · goodwill;
+- goodwill;

-- · IPRs;
+- IPRs;

-- · work in progress;
+- work in progress;

-- · stock.
+- stock.

-- · Interest earned within or closely related to the ordinary course of business.
+- Interest earned within or closely related to the ordinary course of business.

-- · Rents from real estate.
+- · Rents from real estate. - Royalties.

-- · Royalties.

-The major reliefs available are:
+The main reliefs available are:

-- Expenditure wholly and exclusively incurred in earning the taxable income. - · Capital allowances. - · Credits for foreign tax paid. - Losses surrendered in the same year by other companies in a 75% group relationship. - Unused losses brought forward from previous years.
-Trading losses may be carried forward for a maximum of five years.
+- Expenditure wholly and exclusively incurred in earning the taxable income. - Capital allowances. - Credits for foreign tax paid. - Losses surrendered in the same year by other companies in a 75% group relationship. - Unused losses brought forward from previous years.
+Trading losses can be carried forward for a maximum of five years.